Natalie Snodgrass

-Natalie Claire Snodgrass (born December 17, 1998) is an American professional ice hockey forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
-She previously played for the Ottawa Charge of the PWHL and Minnesota Whitecaps of the Premier Hockey Federation (PHF).
-She played college ice hockey at UConn where she was a two-year captain.
+Natalie Claire Snodgrass (born December 17, 1998) is an American professional ice hockey forward for PWHL Las Vegas of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge and the Seattle Torrent of the PWHL and the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
+She played college ice hockey at UConn where she was a two-year captain and finished as the program's all-time leading goal scorer with 70 goals.

+Internationally, Snodgrass represented the United States at the 2015 and 2016 IIHF World Women's U18 Championship, winning gold medals both times.
+At the 2016 tournament in St. Catharines, she scored both the game-tying goal in the third period and the overtime game-winner as the United States came from behind to defeat Canada 3–2 in the gold medal game.
+She was named the U.S. Player of the Game and led Team USA in tournament scoring.
+Snodgrass made her senior national team debut in February 2023 during the Rivalry Series against Canada.
+She has been described as a power forward with deceptive speed.